docker-hy/docker-hy.github.io/data/faq.md

 ## Can I edit a submission?

 No. All exercises for a part must be submitted at the same time.
-If you marked exercises wrong by accident or wrote the repository name wrong, send an e-mail to jami.kousa@helsinki.fi.
+If you marked exercises wrong by accident or wrote the repository name wrong, send an e-mail to matti.luukkainen@helsinki.fi.

 ## When and how can I get my credits?